 Make mortgage arrears a priority

-If you fall behind on your mortgage payments (or a second mortgage or secured loan) and find yourself in arrears, you need to take action straight away to avoid your mortgage lender taking court action to repossess your home.
+If you fall behind on your mortgage payments or a second mortgage or secured loan, you need to take action straight away to avoid your mortgage lender taking court action to repossess your home.

 See Shelter's guide Mortgage arrears for more information on problems paying your mortgage.